crownstone/bluenet/docs/BLUETOOTH.md

 2. **Receive connectionless commands**.
 To receive (mostly by smartphone) broadcasted Bluetooth LE advertisements, see the [broadcast protocol](BROADCAST_PROTOCOL.md).
 3. **Receive connectionless presence**.
 To receive any type of Bluetooth LE advertisement, for in-network presence detection and in-network localization (not yet documented).
 4. **Send connectionless state**.
 To broadcast data from bluenet about the state of the device towards smartphones etc., see the [service data protocol](SERVICE_DATA.md).
 5. **Send connectionless presence**.
-To broadcast presence for indoor localization in the form of iBeacon messages, see [localization](LOCALIZATION.md).
+To broadcast anchor information for indoor localization in the form of iBeacon messages, see [localization](LOCALIZATION.md).
 6. **Send and receive over mesh**.
 To communicate with other bluenet devices using Bluetooth Mesh, see the [mesh overview](MESH.md) and [mesh protocol](MESH_PROTOCOL.md) documents.
 7. **Send connection commands**.
 To set up a connection to other Crownstones or other Bluetooth LE devices (not yet documented).